-At Wadham College, accessibility is fundamental to our core values and we endeavour to create an environment that is barrier-free to the maximum extent possible.
-Wadham has introduced a number of accessibility measures, both physical and operational, and recent major renovations have been designed with accessible facilities.
-The College has identified further improvements to its existing facilities to remove areas with barriers and will continue to strive to improve accessibility where possible.
+At Wadham College, accessibility is fundamental to our core values and we endeavour to create an environment that is open to all.
+Wadham has introduced a number of accessibility measures, both physical and operational, to improve access for visitors with disabilities.
+Recent major renovations have been designed with accessible facilities and the College will continue to strive to improve accessibility where possible.

 Buildings within Wadham College vary in degrees of accessibility to people with physical disabilities.
 Some of our buildings date as far back as the seventeenth century and are presently not fully accessible.
 However, we will do as much as we can to make reasonable physical adjustments or arrangements to make the College as accessible as possible.
 The extent to which we are able to to do this depends upon individual requirements, but we do have experience of many students and staff with disabilities living and working within the College.Contact Wadham Lodge